 Grocery store options on the island are slim, with Harris Teeter and the Marina store, but there is a Target just across the bridge in Mount Pleasant.

-Restaurants: Poe’s Tavern is my absolute favorite on Sullivan’s not to mention Charleston.
-They have burgers and fish tacos named for one of the island’s one-time residents.
-Fiery Ron’s Home Team BBQ and Dunleavy’s Pub are also good options.
+The Obstinate Daughter has a raw bar, pizza, and pasta and is a certified “green” restaurant.
+Home Team BBQ and Dunleavy’s Pub are also good options.
 Read the Charleston City Paper’s Sullivan’s Island recommendations for more suggestions.